How to Paint a Stained Dresser

 We went to Home Depot and got a quart of Behr Premium Plus Paint in Flat, and then used our homemade chalk paint recipe to make latex paint into chalk paint.

 **Note: I’ve since used BB Frosch paint transformer powder to make chalk paint from latex paint.
 It is amazing and much better than my homemade chalk paint recipe.
-So if you’re looking for a custom chalk paint color, BBFrosch and latex paint from the hardware store is the way to go!
+So, if you’re looking for a custom chalk paint color, BBFrosch and latex paint from the hardware store is the way to go!

+Check out my honest BB Frosch Paint Transformer review to learn more about the features, pros and cons of this product.
 Read more about my experience with BB Frosh paint powder in this DIY mustard yellow card catalog dresser makeover!

 I sealed the homemade chalk paint with 3 coats of my favorite polyurethane!
 If you are painting over oil based stain, check out my guide here.